PratimaGurav/hangman-coc/README.md

     - Provide a name for your application which has to be unique and select your region.
     - Click "Create App".

-  - Setting up the Application
+  - Setting up the Application:
     - Navigate to "Settings".
 Scroll to "Config Vars" and select "Reveal Config Vars".
 Input the following.
 KEY: PORT, VALUE:8000.
 The project does not have any confidentail data hence no additional steps needed.
     - Then scroll and select "Buildpacks" and then click both "python" and "node.js"(node.js is needed for the mock terminal).
     - Ensure that the python buildpack is above the node.js buildpack, You can click and drag the packs to re-arrange them.

-  - Application Deployment
+  - Application Deployment:
     - Navigate to the "Deploy" section.
     - Scroll down to "Deployment Method" and select "GitHub".
     - Authorize the connection of Heroku and GitHub.